Stability results for some geometric inequalities and their functional versions: Abstract

 \section{Abstract}

-We characterize the equality case in a recently established entropy inequality.
-To do so, we show that characterization of equality is equivalent to uniqueness of the solution of a certain Monge Amp\`ere differential equation.
-We prove the uniqueness of the solution using methods from mass transport, due to Brenier, and Gangbo-McCann.
+The Blaschke Santal\'o inequality and the $L_p$ affine isoperimetric inequalities are major inequalities in convex geometry and they have a wide range of applications.
+Functional versions of the Blaschke Santal\'o inequality have been established over the years through many contributions.
+More recently and ongoing, such functional versions have been established for the $L_p$ affine isoperimetric inequalities as well.
+These functional versions involve notions from information theory, like entropy and divergence.

-We then give stability versions for this entropy inequality, as well as for a reverse log Sobolev inequality and for the $L_p$-affine isoperimetric inequalities for both, log concave functions and convex bodies.
-In the case of convex bodies such stability results have only been known in all dimensions for $p=1$ and for $p > 1$ only for $0$-symmetric bodies in the plane.
+We list stability versions for the geometric inequalities as well as for their functional counterparts.
+Both are known for the Blaschke Santal\'o inequality.
+Stability versions for the $L_p$ affine isoperimetric inequalities in the case of convex bodies have only been known in all dimensions for $p=1$ and for $p > 1$ only for convex bodies in the plane.
+Here, we prove almost optimal stability results for the $L_p$ affine isoperimetric inequalities, for all $p$, for all convex bodies, for all dimensions.
+Moreover, we give stability versions for the corresponding functional versions of the $L_p$ affine isoperimetric inequalities, namely the reverse log Sobolev inequality, the $L_p$ affine isoperimetric inequalities for log concave functions and certain divergence inequalities.